Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 There was indeed a widespread belief in ancient times that the Nile and the Euphrates ‘were but different portions of the same stream’[Star Names, Richard Allen, p 216]

 Putting the pieces together, the big picture that emerges is that

 - the headwaters / origin of these four rivers – Pison, Nile, Tigris and Euphrates – emerged from the river that watered the garden which was eastward in Eden, therefore we can place Eden with its fabulous garden west of these headwaters.

-On the basis of the data gathered and the biblical geography centered on Jerusalem we may conclude that Eden is located under the Medi-terra-nean (Middle of the Earth) Sea.
+On the basis of the data gathered and the biblical geography centered on Jerusalem we may conclude that Eden is currently located under the Medi-terra-nean (Middle of the Earth) Sea.
 Geological surveys show that this area was once dry land then covered by a massive flood.

-From a biblical perspective we should expect Antichrist’s Babylon in southern Iraq to challenge Jerusalem as the city where God put him name forever.
+From a biblical and archeological perspective this is historically consistent with Antichrists’ cities in southern Iraq, challenging Jerusalem as the city where God put his name forever.

 Another clue that will be explored in the posts on Abraham as well as The Promised Land is that iniquitous Ham’s offspring made a beeline for the territory bordering the Mediterranean.
 There is something historically special about this land even before it became the bridge between warring continental empires.

 And that brings us back to Cain’s first city, located “eastward of Eden”.
-As the tale progresses, we discover that Cain wanted to stay as close as possible to human resources, so his first (but not last) city is probably not far from Eden.
+As the tale progresses, we discover that Cain stayed close to human resources, so his first (but not last) city is probably not far from Eden.
 And that initial hypothesis is supported by archeology.